stellaglow1122/EyeGen/README.md

-# Platform for LM-Driven Generation and Summarization of Ophthalmology Dialogues
+# LLM-Driven Generation and Summarization of Ophthalmology Dialogue

-This project provides a platform for **LLM-Driven Generation and Summarization of Ophthalmology Dialogues**, enabling users to review, comment, and evaluate AI-generated clinical outputs.
+This project provides a platform for **LLM-Driven Generation and Summarization of Ophthalmology Dialogue**, enabling users to review, comment, and evaluate AI-generated clinical outputs.

 Designed for medical AI researchers, this system allows importing ophthalmology dialogue/report JSON files into **MongoDB**, and provides a **web interface for reviewing and commenting**.
 Built in Python and containerized with Docker, the system is modular, extensible, and production-ready.